Notes on Gravitational Physics: Lie Derivatives

 Any contravariant tensor $T^{a\cdots b}$ is dragged by $\psi$ from $M$ to $(\psi^*T)^{\alpha\cdots\beta}$ on $N$ because $T^{a\cdots b}$ can be written as a sum of products $u^a\cdots v^b$, each of which is dragged by $\psi$.
 Similarly, any covariant tensor $T_{\alpha\cdots\beta}$ is pulled back by $\psi$ from $N$ to $(\psi_*T)_{a\cdots b}$ on $M$ because $T_{\alpha\cdots\beta}$ can be written as a sum of products $\sigma_\alpha\cdots \tau_\beta$, each of which is pulled back by $\psi$.
 Equivalently, acting on a covariant tensor $T_{\alpha\cdots \beta}$, \be \psi_* T(u, \ldots ,v) = T(\psi^* u, \ldots, \psi^* v), \ee and on a contravariant tensor $T^{a\cdots b}$, \be \psi^* T(\sigma, \ldots ,\tau) = T(\psi_*\sigma, \ldots, \psi_*\tau). \ee

-{\bf Notation.} We have followed Wald in writing $\psi^* v$ for the dragged vector, and $\psi_*\sigma$ for the pulled back covector.
+{\bf Notation.} We have followed Wald in writing $\psi^* v$ for the dragged vector, and $\psi_*\sigma$ for the pulled back dual vector.
 This is opposite to the convention in most of the mathematics and mathematical physics literature.\\

 {\sl Exercise}.
 Find the components $(\psi_* T)_{i\cdots j}$ and $(\psi^*T)^{\mu\cdots\nu}$.\\